Doomlazer/KQIV-TBoR/README.md

-# KQIV:TE:TBoR
+# KQIV:TBoR
-King’s Quest IV: Topless Edition: The Breasts of Rosella
+King’s Quest IV: The Breasts of Rosella

 ## warning v0.9.8 breaks all previous version save games - a new inventory item was added